hapax/hapax.github.io/assets/minimal-networks.md

 bubbles *cannot be hacked* to solve for arbitrary Steiner trees.

-But this doesn't prevent soap bubbles from giving quick and correct solutions to *some* problems, now does it forbid them from *approximating* the answer.
+But this doesn't prevent soap bubbles from giving quick and correct solutions to *some* problems, nor does it forbid them from *approximating* the answer.
 (Indeed, there are
 [quick approximation algorithms](https://en.wikipedia.org/wiki/Steiner_tree_problem#Approximating_the_Steiner_tree)
 for regular computers.)
+Instead of computing these difficult things by hand, you might hope to quickly (and perhaps approximately) solve problems by dipping them in soapy water.

+The key is to give the bubble walls something to hold onto.
+In a foam, they can only hold onto themselves, and we get the non-crossing <a href="#sec-4-1">bubble networks</a> described above.
+But if we drill some nails through the glass, these will act like fixed nodes in the minimal network problem, and walls can form between these nails, or new hubs (junctions of three bubble walls) in the bubble surface.

 #### References